-Stocks Archaeology Project Comes to a Close
+Stocks Archaeology Project

-Sunday 16th June saw a congregation of around 30 gather at the site of the original St. James' Church, Stocks for a blessing by the Reverend George Darby.
-The event marked the end of our community archaeology project which began back in September 2011 and which, during the following nine months, involved over 25 volunteers and local residents.
-During that time the project uncovered the footprint of the church, which was demolished following the construction of Stocks Reservoir in the early part of the nineteenth century.
+Sunday 16th June 2013 saw a congregation of around 30 gather at the site of the original St. James' Church, Stocks for a blessing by the Reverend George Darby.
+The event marked the end of our community archaeology project which began in September 2011 and which, during the following nine months, involved over 25 volunteers and local residents.
+During that time the project uncovered the footprint of the church, which had been demolished following the construction of Stocks Reservoir in the early part of the nineteenth century.
 Local connections with the original church are still strong and the blessing of the foundations was a very fitting way to remember the community which would once have worshiped there.
 Following the blessing the group at the church site moved to Tosside Community Hall where, with numbers swelled to almost fifty, Jamie Quartermaine, of Oxford Archaeology North, gave a presentation which told the story of the development of the Stocks-in-Bowland area and the progress of the St. James' project.

 A new commemorative booklet – "Stocks.
 The Rediscovery of a Lost Hamlet.", has been produced and will be available to all those who volunteered during the project – a way to say thank you for such commitment and enthusiasm.
 Many thanks are due once again to United Utilities, Helen Wallbank at Slaidburn Village Archive, James Riley and Oxford Archaeology North for their expert help and advice.
 Remaining copies of the booklet are now available to buy (£3 each) with proceeds being divided between Slaidburn Village Archive and Champion Bowland.
 Please contact the Archive (01200 446161) or the Forest of Bowland AONB (01200 448000) if you would like a copy.

-Discovery of Prehistoric Enclosure above Whitewell
+Prehistoric Excavations above Whitewell

 17th Century Cottage Uncovered in Barley